HarshadNarayane/Gridx/Core-Row.md

 The `Row` object is a core part of GridX.
 It models a Row in the table.
+Every row has an identifier which can be retrieved with the `id` property.

 It has a number of methods including:

 * `cell(...)`
 * `cells(...)`